 The Nikon Commander/System can control TWO remote groups from the camera commanders, or THREE remote groups from the SU-800, SB-800, or SB-900 commanders.
 You can put multiple flashes into any group, but they all work alike in one group.
 The group is the entity which can be individually controlled by the commander.
 All lights in one group receive the same commands.
 If you use two lights, put them into different groups so they can be controlled individually.

 So, if you have more lights, like Main and Fill and Background and Hair lights, how to combine these four into two or three groups is a limiting problem for the speedlight Commander.
+Then Manual flash and a light meter will become your favorite method.
 But if you will never use more than two lights, the automatic speedlight system may have much appeal, for good results with rapid setup.
 Portable automatic remote wireless point&shoot TTL multiple flash.
 Awesome.

 However, manual lights (including manual speedlights) are never an issue, you can add as many as you wish to setup.
 And studio lights accept a wide range of modifiers.

-Speedlights: Relatively High for TTL, but there are inexpensive brands of manual lights.
+Speedlights: Relatively High price for system brand flash models, but there are inexpensive brands too.